Daily Horoscope | TodoAlicante

 Health

 Dedicate time to activities that nourish your spirit.
-Meditation can be very beneficial.
+Meditation or art can be very beneficial.

 Money